gc-victor/react-form-core/src/form/README.md

 # Form

 Component to manage form actions and events.
-It has the responsibility of handle his children values and errors.
+It has the responsibility of on his children values and errors.

 ## Props

 -   onSubmit: will receive the properties ev (event), errors and values.
 -   wait: milliseconds to wait to validate the value, by default is 750ms

 ## FormConsumer

 -   errors: object of errors in the whole form
 -   setError: set error of the field is exist
 -   setSuccess: set success of the field is exist
 -   successes: object of successes in the whole form
 -   values: object of values of the whole form

 ## Usage